Alafors

 Alafors is a town and the seat of the municipality of Ale Municipality, Västra Götaland County, Sweden.
 Today it is considered part of Nödinge-Nol, a northeastern neighborhood.
 It is located off the E45, about 30 km north of Gothenburg and approximately 1 km from the east bank of the Göta River.

-In 1970 the town grew up with the railroad town Nol and 1990 with Nödinge, which today form an urban area, Nödinge-Nol.
-Alafors contains the Ale municipal building, whose facade has enamel artwork by Endre Nemes.
+In 1970 the town grew alongside the railroad town Nol and 1990 with Nödinge, the three of which today form a single urban area, Nödinge-Nol.
+Nödinge-Nol contains the Ale municipal building, whose facade has enamel artwork by Endre Nemes.
 There is a high school, park, Ahlafors IF football club which play at Furulundsparken, and a ski slope.
 A former spinning mill was located here which ceased operations in 1966.
 Swedish death metal group Eructation was formed in Alafors in 1988.